jamii/imp/diary.md

 (0 rows)
 ```

 It appears that "(presents: Ernest Lehman's production of Edward Albee's)" is LIKE "%presents%" but not LIKE "%(presents)%".
-But the postgres docs tell me that the parens are used for grouping patterns.
+The postgres docs tell me that the parens are used for grouping patterns, but I guess that doesn't apply if there is only one alternative.

 If I use parens too then I get the correct results.
 Fine.
 On to Q3.